imc552/ASPNET-Week-1/README.md

 # ASPNET-Week-1

-Created a product controller called "ProductController" with an Index action that takes the "ProductList" list from the "Product" model.
+Added a controller called "ProductController" with an Index action that takes the "ProductList" list from the "Product" model and returns it to the Index View.
-ProductController allows the Index view to interact with the product list in the Product model.

 The view iterates through the list and displays each entry using an html table.